mattrglobal/sample-apps/verifier-web-tutorial/README.md

 - `MATTR_CLIENT_ID=` and `MATTR_CLIENT_SECRET`: Required to retrieve the presentation results via an authenticated backend API call.
 You can use the MATTR Portal to [create new clients](https://learn.mattr.global/docs/platform-management/create-client) for your MATTR VII tenant.
 - `NGROK_AUTHTOKEN`: Your ngrok authentication token for exposing the app publicly.

-This project contains an `env-template` file which you can use to create your local `.env.local` file (which is the default environment file for NextJS apps).
+This project contains an `env-template` file which you can copy to `.env` to configure your local environment.

 ### Exposing the app publicly